-Afternoon: This session will help attendees combat some of the fears that are associated with public speaking.
+Morning: This session will help attendees combat some of the fears that are associated with public speaking.
 The facilitator will provide a practical and simple framework to help them design and build a five-star presentation.
-The workshop will help shift the participants' mental model regarding public speaking, to help them develop and deliver a more confident, passionate and professional presentation.
+The workshop will help shift the participants' mental model regarding public speaking, to help them develop and deliver a more confident, passionate and professional presentation

 Location: Parkview Field (Suite Level Lounge)

-Invite your coworkers, family, and friends to celebrate your accomplishments at Leadership Institute graduation!
-Heavy hor d'oeuvres and cash bar will be available.
+Invite your coworkers, family and friends to celebrate your accomplishments at the Leadership Institute graduation ceremony!
+Heavy hors d'oeuvres and cash bar will be available.

 E-mail firstname.lastname@example.org.
 Applicants will be notified of their acceptance decision no later than December 20th, 2019.